-86Porta, "Social Movements".
+&lt;sup>129Porta, "Social Movements".

-87Hirsch, "Sacrifice for the cause: Group processes, recruitment, and commitment in a student social movement".
+&lt;sup>130Hirsch, "Sacrifice for the cause: Group processes, recruitment, and commitment in a student social movement".

-88McAdam and Boudet, Putting Social Movements in their Place: Explaining Opposition to Energy Projects in the United States, 2000-5, p.
+&lt;sup>131McAdam and Boudet, Putting Social Movements in their Place: Explaining Opposition to Energy Projects in the United States, 2000-5, p.
 1.

-the ideological views of elites.
-Their work in the field continued until the present, with Tilly, Tarrow, and McAdam's 2001 Dynamics of Contention updating earlier ideas.89 In the mid-1960s and 1970s, a literature on "new social movements" examined post-1960 movements defined by a postmaterialist focus, as opposed to one defined by class conflict, and which often employed unconventional political tactics like protest.
-90,91 These movements shared the defining feature of informal relations with prior social movements, but were distinguished in part because they often focused on social changes in lifestyle or culture, such as the changing role of women in society or tolerance for LGBTQ lifestyles.
+Tarrow, and McAdam's 2001 Dynamics of Contention updating earlier ideas.
+132 Despite Tilley's death in 2008, a great deal of theoretical development and application to empirical cases continues In the mid-1960s and 1970s, a literature on "new social movements" examined post-1960 movements defined by a postmaterialist focus, as opposed to one defined by class conflict, and which often employed unconventional political tactics like protest.
+133,134 These movements shared the defining feature of informal relations with prior social movements, but were distinguished in part because they often focused on social changes in lifestyle or culture, such as the changing role of women in society or tolerance for LGBTQ lifestyles.
 Notably, work in the 1980s emphasized culture, ideology, and ideas and the extent to which they "inform agency", as well as "the extent to which social movements are involved in the production of and struggle over meanings".
-92,93 Tarrow contended that mobilizing structures "bring people together in the field, shape coalitions, confront opponents, and assure their own future after the exhilarating peak of the movement has passed".94 A variety of journals focus specifically on social movements, including Research in Social Movements, Conflict, and Change (established in 1977): International Social Movement Research (1988) and Social Movement Studies (2002).
+135,136 Tarrow contended that mobilizing structures "bring people together in the field, shape coalitions, confront opponents, and assure their own future after the exhibitanting peak of the movement has passed".
+137 A variety of journals focus specifically on social movements, including Research in Social Movements, Conflict, and Change (established in 1977); International Social Movement Research (1988) and Social Movement Studies (2002).

-The literature on contentious politics expands the social movement literature with an emphasis on collective social interactions between decision-makers and those seeking to pressure them, taking place in public and applicable to historical developments including the transition of states to democratic governance, ethnic conflict, revolution, and social movements
+The literature on contentious politics expands the social movement literature with an emphasis on collective social interactions between decision-makers and those seeking to pressure them, taking place in public, and applicable to historical developments including the tran-

-89Morrison, "The Emergence of the Boycott, Divestment, and Sanctions Movement", p.
+&lt;sup>132Morrison, "The Emergence of the Boycott, Divestment, and Sanctions Movement", p.
 229-30, 237-8.

-90Kriesi, New social movements in Western Europe: A comparative analysis.
+&lt;sup>133Kriesi, New social movements in Western Europe: A comparative analysis.

-91On the emergence of postmaterialist values, see: Inglehart, "The silent revolution in Europe: Intergenerational change in post-industrial societies", p.
+&lt;sup>134On the emergence of postmaterialist values, see: Inglehart, "The silent revolution in Europe: Intergenerational change in post-industrial societies", p.
 991-1017.

-92Morrison, "The Emergence of the Boycott, Divestment, and Sanctions Movement", p.
+&lt;sup>135Morrison, "The Emergence of the Boycott, Divestment, and Sanctions Movement", p.
 247.

-93Snow and Benford, "Master Frames and Cycles of Protest", p.
+&lt;sup>136Snow and Benford, "Master Frames and Cycles of Protest", p.
 136.

-94Tarrow, Power in movement: Social movements and contentious politics, p.
+&lt;sup>137Tarrow, Power in movement: Social movements and contentious politics, p.
 123.